 16. Payments can be made online or over the phone.
 Confirmation of all payments will be sent via email to the address associated with the membership.

-18. Professional Development refers to the self-guided and forward-looking period of development, where participants build up a portfolio of evidence, which is submitted to be considered for Advanced Teacher (ATS) Status.
+18. The developmental process refers to the self-guided and forward-looking period of development, where participants build up a portfolio of evidence, which is submitted to be considered for the award of ATS.

 19. Whilst SET will make every attempt to issue a portfolio to all participants on the portfolio issue date, it is the obligation of the participant to ensure they can access the portfolio.
 Participants who cannot access their portfolio should contact email@example.com within 14 calendar days of the portfolio issue date to ensure this is resolved.

-20. New Participants (this does not apply to secondary attempts) have access to a '14 day cooling off period', from the date the portfolio is officially issued, in which the participant can withdraw from ATS and will be entitled to a full refund of all programme fees (up to £760).
-After the 14-calendar day period, usual payment terms and conditions apply (see 'Payments').
+20. New participants (this does not apply to secondary attempts) have access to a 14-calendar day ‘cooling off period', from the date the portfolio is officially issued, in which the participant can withdraw from ATS and will be entitled to a full refund of all programme fees (up to £815).
+After the 14-day period, usual payment terms and conditions apply (see 'Payments').